What Makes Fraser Island Good for Families

 |---|---|---|---|---|

-| Guided day tour (Hervey Bay dep.) | Families with kids 5–12, first-time visitors, families who don't want camping logistics | ~4 years | Moderate — long day but comfortable vehicle, AC, stops at key highlights | $180–$250 |
+| Guided day tour (Hervey Bay dep.) | Families with kids 5–12, first-time visitors, families who don't want camping logistics | ~4 years | Moderate, long day but comfortable vehicle, AC, stops at key main points | $180–$250 |

-| 4WD tag-along (2 days) | Families with older kids (10+), 4WD enthusiasts, families with some sand driving experience | ~5 years | Moderate-High — some rough tracks, camping involved | $250–$400 |
+| 4WD tag-along (2 days) | Families with older kids (10+), 4WD enthusiasts, families with some sand driving experience | ~5 years | Moderate-High, some rough tracks, camping involved | $250–$400 |

-| Guided multi-day (3 days) | Families wanting the full island experience — covers Central Station, Champagne Pools, deeper eastern tracks | ~8 years | High — long days, camping, sand tracks throughout | $350–$550 |
+| Guided multi-day (3 days) | Families wanting the full island experience, covers Central Station, Champagne Pools, deeper eastern tracks | ~8 years | High, long days, camping, sand tracks throughout | $350–$550 |

-| Whale watching (Hervey Bay) | Families with kids of any age, seasonal (Jul–Nov), gentler than 4WD tours | Any age | Low — comfortable boat, shaded deck, 2–3 hour cruise | $85–$150 |
+| Whale watching (Hervey Bay) | Families with kids of any age, seasonal (Jul–Nov), gentler than 4WD tours | Any age | Low, comfortable boat, shaded deck, 2–3 hour cruise | $85–$150 |

 Specific Tour Options for Families